General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-The purpose of the Native American Studies Collection is to develop a research level collection related to the historical and contemporary conditions of Native American and Indigenous groups.
-The goal is to support instruction and research programs of the University as well as provide resources to undergraduates, doctoral students, and faculty whose studies focus on Native American cultures.
+The purpose of the Native American Studies Collection is to develop a research level collection related to the historical and contemporary conditions of Native American and Indigenous peoples.
+The collection also supports instruction and research programs of UCSB, as well as to provide resources to undergraduates, doctoral students, and faculty members.

-Major areas of interest cover Native American religions and customs, historical and socio-cultural development, contemporary issues and problems, and creative writing.
-Instructional emphasis is in both the social sciences and humanities.
+Major areas of interest cover and archaeology, Native American religions and customs, historical and socio-cultural development, contemporary issues, literature, and popular culture.

 The Native American Studies collection materials are primarily located in the Native American Studies section within the Ethnic and Gender Studies Library (EGSL) in the Davidson Library.